EXPERIENCE WEARABLE CONFIDENCE™ WITH EJIS SWEAT PROOF BASICS

 Look at what you’re putting into your body when you consider how to stop armpit odor.
 Certain foods and beverages can cause spikes in body odor, while others may help keep it at bay.

-Pro-Tip #1: Avoid Sulfuric Foods
+Pro-Tip #1.
+Avoid Sulfuric Foods

 Limit cruciferous vegetables like brussel sprouts and broccoli, and foods like eggs, beans, and milk.
 These foods increase the amount of sulfur in your body.
 Your body gets rid of excess sulfur through your sweat, which reeks like rotten eggs.

-Pro-Tip #2: Avoid Red Meat
+Pro-Tip #2.
+Avoid Red Meat

 Red meat is another food that may contribute to body odor.
 Because red meat is harder to digest, it can leave residue in your digestive tract and increase sweating.
-Conversely, there has been studies that have shown that a reduction in red meat consumption can significantly improve the smell of a person’s sweat.
+Conversely, there have been studies that have shown that a reduction in red meat consumption can significantly improve the smell of a person’s sweat.

-Pro-Tip #3: Limit Alcohol Consumption
+Pro-Tip #3.
+Limit Alcohol Consumption

 If you’re still wondering how to get rid of armpit smell by adjusting your diet, you may want to limit your alcohol consumption.
 Although alcohol can improve your immediate disposition, it is difficult for your body to absorb.
 It ends up being broken into acetate and eliminated through your sweat with a cringe-worthy odor.

-Pro-Tip #4: Eat More Fruits & Veggies
+Pro-Tip #4.
+Eat More Fruits & Veggies

 Just as some foods can make you smell worse, some foods may improve your aroma significantly.
 Citrus-bursting fruits like oranges, limes, and lemons clear out toxins and odors from your skin.
 Spices like cinnamon and cardamom are also known to infuse your body with a more pleasant smell.